egor-sorokin/neighborhood-map/README.md

 # Neughborhood-map

 ## Description
-This is a final project of frontend part in Udacity Full Stack Nanodegree program These project displays five national parks in Canada on Google map and shows their description, also you can do next item:
+This is a final project of frontend part in Udacity Full Stack Nanodegree program.

+These project displays five national parks in Canada on Google map and shows their description, also you can do next item:
 1) see a street view of each park
 2) go to original Google maps and see more parks there
 3) filter parks and show only favourite ones